-- All staff who work directly with children must read Part One and Annex B of KCSIE (Sept 24) and acknowledge.
-Records of acknowledgement are kept on file. - All staff are trained to manage a report of child-on-child sexual violence and sexual harassment.
-Records of training are kept on file. - All staff are trained to be aware of the process for making referrals to children's social care.
+- All staff are trained to be aware of the process for making referrals to children's social care.
 That they know what to do if a child tells them he/she is being abused, exploited or neglected. - Members of staff and volunteers in regulated activity will have regular Safeguarding training which includes Prevent and on-line safety at least every three years.
 However, the school aims to offer training every two years.
 Records of training are kept on file. - Informal supplementary training for all staff is keep up-to-date annually and usually led by the DSL.
 These are noted within Staff Meeting Minutes.
-This includes questioning staff on KCSIE. - Newly appointed teaching staff will have Safeguarding training prior to working in regulated activity - Training sessions including future training sessions for staff are kept on file within a Safeguarding Training Document. - Certification of training is also kept on file within staff HR files. - All new staff, (teachers and office staff), temporary staff members and volunteers in regulated activity, will be provided with induction training that includes: - The school's Safeguarding Policy including Children who go missing from education - The Behaviour and Anti-Bullying Policy - o The Mental Health Policy - The Whistleblowing Policy - The role and identities of the DSL and Deputy DSL. - A copy/link of Part One of KCSIE September 2024 including Annex B and subsequent updates - A copy/link for 'Working together to Safeguard children, 2023' - A copy/link to 'What to do if you are Worried a Child is Being Abused' (March 2015) - 2023-24 Handbook and Code of Conduct for Teachers, Assistants, Administrators and Peripatetic Staff - Whistleblowing Policy - Online Safety Policy which includes ICT Acceptable Use Policy for Staff.
+This includes questioning staff on KCSIE. - Newly appointed teaching staff will have Safeguarding training prior to working in regulated activity - Training sessions including future training sessions for staff are kept on file within a Safeguarding Training Document. - Certification of training is also kept on file within staff HR files. - All new staff, (teachers and office staff), temporary staff members and volunteers in regulated activity, will be provided with induction training that includes: - The school's Safeguarding Policy including Children who go missing from education - The Behaviour and Anti-Bullying Policy - The Mental Health Policy - The Whistleblowing Policy - The role and identities of the DSL and Deputy DSL. - A copy/link of Part One of KCSIE September 2025 including Annex B and subsequent updates - A copy/link for 'Working together to Safeguard children, 2023' - A copy/link to 'What to do if you are Worried a Child is Being Abused' (March 2015) - 2023-24 Handbook and Code of Conduct for Teachers, Assistants, Administrators and Peripatetic Staff - Whistleblowing Policy - Online Safety Policy which includes ICT Acceptable Use Policy for Staff.

-Date: July 2024

-Review: July 2025
+Date: July 2025 Review: September 2025